JayLoomis/soup-docs/how-to.md

 Note that this is the only way to remove a **NavigableString**.
-You can't use decompose, I guess because it is explicitly for removing tags that (might) contain other elements&nbsp;it's for pruning the tree.
+You can't use decompose, I guess because it is explicitly for removing tags that (might) contain other elements&mdash;it's for pruning the tree.

 ### Copy elements from one one tag to another